mrled/keymap.click/docs/devnotes.md

 Currently this is the Material Design Send Email icon (a paper airplane).
 What should I put there instead?

-## Nicer legend for the escape key

-Currently this is an SVG from Wikimedia Commons, and it looks like shit.
-What should I use instead?

-I'm mad that the Microsoft Segoe UI font has such a stupid license.
-It has the only escape key legend I really like, and it's not available for this use.
-What the fuck good does it do them?
-Ugh.

 ## Nicer legend for the app/menu key

 Currently this is an SVG, but it doesn't belong with the other icons and is blurry.